Who is our Metropolitan?

 The

-full vestments of the priest are the stichárion,
+full vestments of the Priest are the stichárion,

 epitrachílion (stole), zóni (belt), epimaníkia (cuffs),

 and phelónion.
-When not serving at Liturgy, a priest may
+When not serving at Liturgy, a Priest may

 wear fewer vestments, but at least his stole.